boazsegev/facil.io/docs/_SOURCE/0.7.x/riskyhash.md

 * Avalanche stage.

 ### Overview: Initialization

 In the initialization stage, Risky Hash attempts to achieves three goals:

-* Initialize the hash state using a "secret" (key / salt / seed) in a way that will prevent the secret from being exposed by the resulting hash.
+* Initialize the hash state using a "secret" (key / salt / seed) in a way that will result in the "secret" having a meaningful effect on the hashing.

+* Initialize the state in a way that can't be reversed/controlled by a maliciously crafted message.

 * Initialize the hash state with minimal bias (bits have a fairly even chance at being set or unset).

-* Initialize the state in a way that can't be reversed/controlled by a maliciously crafted message.

-Since the hash data initialization effects every future calculation, this completes the requirement for the "secret" to effect the hash result in a meaningful manner.

-This also attempts to keep the "secret" as secret as possible and should help in protecting Risky Hash against first order preimage attacks.

 ### Overview: Consumption (reading)

 In the consumption stage, Risky Hash attempts to achieves three goals:

-* Be fast.

-    Memory access and disk access are expensive operations.
-For this reason, they are performed only once.
+* Maliciously crafted data won't be able to weaken the hash function or expose the "secret".

+    This is achieved by reading the data twice and using a different operation each time.
+This minimized the possibility of finding a malicious value that could break both operations.

+* Repeated data blocks should produce different results according to it's position.

+   This is achieved by performing left-rotation and prime multiplication in a way that causes different positions to have different side effects.

 * Allow parallelism.

    This is achieved by using a number of distinct and separated reading "vectors".

-* Repeated data should produce different results.

-   This is achieved by mixing rotation and multiplication operations.
+   This also imposes a constraint about the number of registers, or "hidden variables", each vector can use.
+At the moment, Risky Hash uses 2 registers per vector.

+   (for example `a += a + b` requires two registers, while `a += b` requires one)

 It should be noted that Risky Hash consumes data in 64bit chunks/blocks.